Chowan University logo

 2023

-Rosemary M. Thomas named its 24th president, the first woman in the role.
+Rosemary M. Thomas named 24th president and the first woman to serve in the role.

 🏛️